Israeli Law Series 4 – Israel’s Immigration Law

 Foreign Nationals – Working in Israel under the B-1 visa

-Under Isael”s immigration law, the B- visa is a work visa allowing a foreigner to work in Israel for an employer.
+Under Isael”s immigration law, the B- visa is a work visa.
+It allows a foreigner to work in Israel for an employer.
 The length of the visa is usually 12 months and can be extended for another year up to the maximum of 5 years.
 Extensions are up to the discretion of the relevant authorities.

 The common type of B-1 visa application is a B-1 visa for “foreign experts” (“Foreign Expert”), which requires unique qualifying elements: the foreign national must demonstrate a high degree of expertise or unique and essential knowledge to the service provided by the applicant, which does not exist in Israel.
 Furthermore, their monthly salary shall not be less than twice the average salary in Israel (approximately US$ 5,500 per month).